felipeqda/CarND-Advanced-Lane-Lines/writeup.md

 The new pipeline is based on more advanced computer vision concepts, including the color space transformations, gradient operations and perspective transformations.
 This added considerably to the robustness, especially in case of changing illumination and poor RGB-contrast conditions.
 The combination of saturation(S)-channel thresholds and magnitude of the grayscale gradient in the x-direction proved to be a good starting point.
 The reason is that the S channel is more independent of illumination, which proves to be an important factor for grayscale-based approaches (used in the previous project).
 The pipeline was improved by adding morphologic operators for mask processing,e.g. to reject noise.

-Frames with dark spots, and especially dark vertical lines (as in the challenge video) are challenging for a pipeline based on these methods, as the dark line has often more contrast to the asphalt than the lane markings itself, and is tracked instead of the lane marking.
+Frames with "bright asphalt" (light gray, with poor contrast to yellow), dark spots, and especially dark vertical lines (as in the challenge video) are challenging for a pipeline based on these methods, as the dark line has often more contrast to the asphalt than the lane markings itself, and is tracked instead of the lane marking.
 Some shadows in the asphalt are also seen to have high S values, and thus are not separated from the lanes by the S-threshold alone.
 In these more demanding frames, e.g. with shadows and dark lines, a masking procedure based on the luminance (L) channel proved to be helpful, though not fail-proof.
 These allowed at least the first part of the challenge video to be annotated in a somewhat satisfactory manner (the result of the initial pipeline was a complete failure).

 In general, high curvature conditions are also challenging for the lane tracking approach.
 The window search based on the average of the previous window was found to be "too slow" in predicting the position of the next window center in the x dimension.
 This was improved by considering the _connected regions_ and the _partial fit_ of the masks' pixels (cf. **II.4**) to track the curvature in a more "aggressive" way, allowing for tracking steeper curves.

 Some of the these difficulties clearly remain.
 The final version of the pipeline would still tend to lose track of the lanes and track dark lines or asphalt edges instead of the lane markings in case in which the lines are very prominent.
 The situation of a tunnel under a bridge is tricky due to the proximity of the lane marking, asphalt edge and concrete wall, all of which have similar colors and brightness.
 Situations with several shadows in the lane are still challenging, and the case of a non-empty lane (i.e. a car or object in front of the car) is not accounted for.
+Some of these effects, leading to wobbling lanes, can be viewed in [this exceprt of the challenge video][video2].
+The harder challenge case also has in addition the issue of slope (leading to distortion, since the "bird's eye view" maps to a flat road) and bridges whose corners show high contrast to the sky.
+The first seconds are visible [here][video3].

 If the project were going to be pursued further, some improvement could probably still be attained by adapting the masks to deal with problematic frames (this would require a deeper analysis of why the frames fail in the challenge videos, given more time).
 Furthermore, a more robust fitting strategy could be an improvement, considering more of the problematic cases (e.g. curvatures have different signs) and trying to use information from other frames or iterative fitting strategies (e.g. with different masks more suitable for a particular case or aiding the fitting by modifying the mask or giving better first guesses for the polynomial search).
 The implementation of different algorithms, such as the ones pointed out in the "bonus round" of the material would also be a desirable improvement.